Carmel guide

 Pebble Beach Golf Links, planned the smart way

-Pebble Beach Golf Links opened in 1919, but it never became famous just because it is old.
-It became iconic because it combines a true public-access dream round with scenery that feels almost unfair.
-Jack Neville and Douglas Grant routed holes over bluffs and coves in a way that makes the Pacific Ocean feel like a design feature rather than just a backdrop.
+Pebble Beach Golf Links opened in 1919, but it became iconic because it combines a true public-access dream round with scenery that feels almost unfair.
+Jack Neville and Douglas Grant routed holes over bluffs and coves so the Pacific becomes part of the design, not just the backdrop.

-If you're staying in Carmel, the course fits naturally into the trip.
-You get the prestige of Pebble Beach, but you also get easy access to Carmel restaurants, sunset walks on Carmel Beach, and side trips like Point Lobos or 17-Mile Drive overlooks.
-That mix is what makes the area feel like a real golf destination instead of a single expensive tee time.
+If you're staying in Carmel, the course fits naturally into a broader trip: the prestige of Pebble Beach, then Carmel restaurants, sunset walks on Carmel Beach, Point Lobos, and 17-Mile Drive overlooks.
+That mix is what makes the area a golf destination instead of a single expensive tee time.

 Course overview and what plays hardest